kyagrd/ExtensibleRecordsWithSetMembLP/README.md

 in this example) are mapped from the same key (`x` in this example).
 The question is how we can implement map unification given set unification.

-Clojure's `core.logic` implements (partial) map unification, but not as described above. http://clojure-log.n01se.net/date/2013-02-09.html
+Clojure's `core.logic` implements (partial) map unification, but not as described above http://clojure-log.n01se.net/date/2013-02-09.html which I think is a wrong design (it is not transitive, cannot really call it unification).
+It should be designed like open-ended set unification.